Writing a diary blog post

 A traditional blog post type

-For many, when I mention blogging (for those outside of small business, in particular), think of blogging as a ‘digital diary’.
+For many, when I mention blogging (for those outside of small business, in particular), they think of blogging as a ‘digital diary’.
 They imagine gap year students chronicling their adventures or marvellous mums sharing some of their daily experiences (and perhaps the odd complaint or two!).
 Therefore, in many ways, I do think of a diary type post as one of the more original and traditional types of blog.
 It is probably where it all started.
-However, that doesn’t mean it is not a worthy type, or that it is not powerful business tool as part of your ‘blog arsenal’.
+However, that doesn’t mean it is not a worthy type, or that it is not a powerful business tool, as part of your ‘blog arsenal’.

 When to use a diary post